 In keeping with the growth of Lismore and our ever increasing club membership, the club in recent years has been able to provide further benefits to members by expanding their memberships to two other clubs in the city.
 This was achieved through amalgamations, firstly with the Lismore Heights Bowling Club (renamed the Workers Heights Bowling Club), which took place in December 1994, and secondly with the Lismore Golf Club (now known as the Lismore Workers Golf Club), which took place in March 2000.
 The Workers Sports Club in Oliver Avenue Goonellabah became part of the Workers Group of clubs in May 2006.
 Workers Heights Bowling Club is no longer part of the Group of Clubs after de-amalgamation was finalised in November 2014.

-Through extensions and the introduction of a range of new equipment, the club’s gymnasium is now regarded as the best in Lismore.
 In February 2003 the club commenced major renovations in both the Mirror Bar area downstairs and the Tudor Bistro upstairs at a cost of approximately $1,500,000.
 A construction period of just over three months saw the opening of the new bar and bistro.